While motorcycles offer a sense of freedom that cars can’t match, it’s no secret that riding one comes with some risks.

 The Arizona Department of Transportation (ADOT) releases an annual report on auto accidents throughout the state.
-In 2020, they recorded 2,317 motorcycle accidents in Arizona, accounting for 2.35% of all road collisions.
+In 2021, it recorded 2,594 motorcycle accidents in Arizona, accounting for 2.14% of all road collisions.

-While this might not seem like a lot, that equates to an average of six crashes per day.
+While this might not seem like a lot, that equates to an average of seven crashes per day.

 However, the most worrisome truth about motorcycle accidents is that they are more likely to result in injury or death than a standard crash.

-Around 78% of all motorcycle accidents in 2020 had a reported injury, and almost 7% had at least one fatality.
+Around 79% of all motorcycle accidents in 2021 had a reported injury, and over 6% had at least one fatality.
 This means that only 15% of motorcycle accidents didn’t have an injury or death.